ibm-cloud-docs/codeengine/troubleshoot-build.md

 Take the following steps to help you troubleshoot the problem with your build.

 *   Whether you are running the build in the console or in the CLI, use the CLI for troubleshooting.
     1. Run the `ibmcloud ce buildrun get --name BUILDRUN_NAME` command.
     2. Review the `Reason` in the command output.

-*   Some build issues use the `kubectl` command-line tool for troubleshooting and resolution.
-This tool is installed as part of the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started) installation.
-Run the `ibmcloud ce project current` command to determine your current project.
-The output of this command also provides information about how to set up `kubectl` to connect to a {{site.data.keyword.codeengineshort}} project.

 ### 1. The build is not registered correctly and a secret does not exist
 {: #ts-build-notreg-nosecret}

 If you receive a message that the build is not registered correctly and a secret does not exist, then the `BUILD_NAME` was not correctly defined.

 **Example error message**

 ```
-The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: secret <SECRET_NAME> does not exist.
+The Build is not registered correctly, build: <BUILD_NAME>, registered status: False, reason: <REASON>
 ```
 {: screen}

 The `BUILD_NAME` build references a secret that does not exist.
-The secret can be an image registry access secret or a Git repository access secret.
+If the reason is `SpecOutputSecretRefNotFound`, then an image registry access secret does not exist.
+If it is `SpecSourceSecretNotFound`, then a Git repository access secret is missing.
+The reason is `MultipleSecretRefNotFound` if both secrets do not exist.
 Correct the build to reference existing secrets.

 1. Check your secrets.
 In a build, secrets are used for the following purposes:
     * To authenticate at the container registry.
 To list existing registry access secrets, run the [`ibmcloud ce registry list`](/docs/codeengine?topic=codeengine-cli#cli-registry-list) command.
 To create a registry access secret, run the [`ibmcloud ce registry create`](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command.
 For more information about registry access secrets, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).